In last post on the depression series I shared basic symptoms of depression. Please find it here

 “I lost my well-paying job in 2000.
 It was a real shocker for me then.
 I had no prior warning.
 No plans for my life after work.
-But I had 3 kids and a wife.
+But I had 3 children and a wife.
 The eldest of my children was 7 years old.

 On that fateful day, I got to work and couldn’t login to my workstation.
 Several attempts were made but remained unfruitful.
 I must confess it never crossed my mind the issue could have been HR related.
 How could it be, anyway?
 I was promoted 3 months prior.
 I was the branch manager in charge of a thriving section of the company.
 I felt I was doing well with the organization.